Background pattern

 About the medicine

-How to use Flecard 100 mg comprimidos efg
+How to use FLECARD 100 mg TABLETS

 Introduction

-Flecard 100mg tablets EFG
+Flecard 100 mg tablets EFG

 (flecainide acetate)

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read this leaflet carefully before starting to take this medication, as it contains important information for you.

 • Keep this leaflet, as you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any doubts, consult your doctor or pharmacist.

-• This medicine has been prescribed for you only.
-Do not give it to others, even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor or pharmacist even if they are not listed in this leaflet.Seesection4.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this leaflet.
+See section 4.

 1. What is Flecard and what is it used for